Slapshot (band): Greatest Hits, Slashes and Crosschecks, Digital Warfare and Tear it Down (2001–2008)

-Around this time, Mike Bowser decided to move to New York for a new job and after a guitar search that ended with Ed Lalli (currently singing for The Welch Boys).
-Ever since the band's 1996 crossover tour, Jack Kelly had been contemplating disbanding the group.
-This changed when Chris Lauria called Kelly and suggested working on a new album.
-So they then returned to the studio for 2003's Digital Warfare (I Scream Records).
+Soon after Mike Bowser moved to New York for a new job opportunity.
+The would end up finding a replacement in Ed Lalli.
+Ever since the band's 1996 crossover tour, Kelly had been contemplating disbanding the group.
+However this changed when Lauria called Kelly and suggested working on a new album.
+So they then returned to the studio for 2003's Digital Warfare released via I Scream Records.
 This album saw the band return to their more aggressive/intense style.
-Scott Bolton writing for Rough Edge gave the album a positive review stating “Amazingly, this is the band's first studio album in seven years.
+Scott Bolton writing for Rough Edge gave the album a positive review stating "Amazingly, this is the band's first studio album in seven years.
 You'd never know it.
+Digital Warfare is a furious, raging ass-kicking disc with nary a low point."
+In late 2003 Slapshot headlined a European tour with Blood for Blood and The Blues Bloods serving as support.

-"Digital Warfare" is a furious, raging ass-kicking disc with nary a low point.
-It was followed by 2005's Tear It Down (Thorp Records), this record was one of Slapshot's more serious and politically minded releases, focusing on wartime paranoia it also featured one of their more controversial songs "Fuck New York.” along with several more European tours, including joining All, 7 Seconds, Walls Of Jericho, and Unearth on the 2004 Eastpak Resistance Tour.
-In 2005 they embarked on the popes dead your next tour alongside Champion and Some Kind of Hate.
+In 2005 Slapshot released a 7-song EP Tear It Down (Thorp Records), this record was one of Slapshot's more serious and politically minded releases, focusing on wartime paranoia.
+It also featured one of their more controversial songs "Fuck New York", along with several more European tours, including joining All, 7 Seconds, Walls Of Jericho, and Unearth on the 2004 Eastpak Resistance Tour.
+In 2005 they embarked on the Pope's Dead, You're Next tour alongside Champion and Some Kind of Hate.

-In 2006, Slapshot released a statement on their website announcing that the band was defunct.
-However, on June 30, 2007, they played at the Significant Fest 2007 in Clearwater, Florida.
-Also on the bill were Killing Time, 108 and Uppercut.
-In July 2008, they played a couple of dates in Europe, with a stop at the With Full Force festival in Germany.
-These were to be the last shows featuring Ed Lalli on guitar.
+In 2006, an announcement was posted on Slapshot’s official website stating that the group were defunct.
+Around a year later, on June 30, 2007, they returned to play a set at the Significant Fest 2007 in Clearwater, Florida.
+They also played with Killing Time, 108 and Uppercut, and in July 2008, they played multiple European dates, along with an appearance at the Full Force festival in Germany.
+These would be the last shows with Ed Lalli on guitar.

-Slapshot played a show at Anchors Up in Haverhill, Massachusetts on November 8, 2008, with Ten Yard Fight, Step Forward, and Word For Word.
-This show was a warm-up for the 2008 Winter Tour with Energy and All For Nothing, which brought the return of longtime guitarist Mike Bowser and reformed the classic Olde Tyme Hardcore/16 Vale Hate line-up.
+On November 8, 2008, Slapshot played a show at Anchors Up in Haverhill, Massachusetts on November 8, 2008, with Ten Yard Fight, Step Forward, and Word For Word.
+They then embarked on a Winter Tour with Energy and All For Nothing, later that year which seen the return of former guitarist Mike Bowser resulting in the reformation of the Olde Tyme Hardcore and 16 Valve Hate lineup.

-Upon returning from the tour, Slapshot played as part of the "2008 Hometown Throwdown" in Boston on December 28 at the Middle East with The Mighty Mighty Bosstones.
+Following returning from the tour, Slapshot took part in the "2008 Hometown Throwdown" in Boston on December 28 at the Middle East with The Mighty Mighty Bosstones.
 Choke joined the Bosstones on stage during their cover of the Slapshot song "What's at Stake".